-Spanish olive oil is used to fry Spanish tortillas.
-However, cooking your Spanish tortilla in butter or ghee can be a nice option for your Spanish omelets.
+In Spain a Spanish omelet is fried in fat like a tortilla and has also been given the name Spanish tortilla.
+And typically Spanish olive oil is used to fry Spanish tortillas.
+However, cooking your Spanish tortilla in butter or ghee can be a nice option for these Spanish omelets.

 Cooking with butter can add a depth of flavor to your omelet recipes as well as help it to have a richer texture.

 However, butter has a tendency to burn when cooked at a high temperature.

 This problem can be solved by using ghee which is a type of butter or oil that has had its milk solids removed which prevents this problem from occurring.

 Using a high quality grass fed ghee would probably be the best ghee to cook with to make your omelet recipes.

 Wilt the spinach leaves in a covered pot with a little water added - seasoned with nutmeg.
 Once wilted, get rid of the excess water from the spinach.